TERRY HASKINS

 BROOK PRESTOWITZ

-Assoc.
 Paper Conservator

 Brook Prestowitz joined the Williamstown Art Conservation Center in 2017 as the Assistant Conservator of Paper.
 Prestowitz earned a Bachelor of the Arts in Art Conservation at the University of Delaware in 2009.
 She received a Masters of the Arts in Conservation of Fine Arts, Works of Art on Paper from Northumbria University, Newcastle Upon Tyne, UK, in 2015.
 During this time she held a work placement at the British Museum’s Hirayama Studio for Conservation of Asian Pictorial Art.
 Prior to joining WACC, Prestowitz was the Samuel H. Kress and the National Endowment for the Arts paper conservation fellow at the Conservation Center for Art and Historic Artifacts in Philadelphia, PA, from 2015-2017.
 She is a Professional Associate of the American Institute for Conservation.

-Paper Conservation Technician
+Conservation Laboratory Technician

 JAMIE CASSAVOY